Preparing for a new climate

 - mental health impacts including anxiety, stress, depression, and trauma.

 Three years after flooding, almost half (48 per cent) of respondents from flooded households experienced worry when it rained, compared to three percent of respondents from non-flooded households.

 Looking to the future, warmer wetter winters will shorten natural ice and snow sport seasons.
-Hotter drier summers will increase the likelihood of poor air quality due to wildfires, campfire bans, and closures of the backcountry due to extreme fire risk.
-Lower stream flows will affect river recreation like fishing and paddling.
+In addition to heatwaves, hotter drier summers will increase the likelihood of poor air quality due to wildfires and the prospect of campfire bans and closures of the backcountry due to extreme fire risk.
+Lower stream flows will affect river recreation activities like fishing and paddling.
 Extreme weather-related events like flooding and wildfire can cause major disruptions to transportation, infrastructure, and supply chains.

 How climate change will impact our work and economy in the Basin is less predictable.
-Tourism, forestry, agriculture and energy are among the sectors that will experience the effects more directly.
+Tourism, forestry, agriculture, and energy are among the economic sectors that will experience the effects more directly.
 At the same time, green jobs and remote work opportunities are increasing.

 Protecting Your Home

-Whether it’s the overall safety and integrity of your home, using water more wisely, being prepared for emergencies or producing food in your garden, there’s lots you can do to improve your home and family’s resilience.
-Check out the links below to learn more, and see what your neighbours are doing on the map.
+Whether it’s the overall safety and integrity of your home, using water more wisely, being prepared for emergencies or producing food in your garden, there’s lots you can do to improve your home and family’s resilience to climate impacts.
+Check out the links below to learn more and see what’s happening near your community on the climate action map.

 Protecting your health and building social resilience

 The number one action you can take to protect your health is to get informed about the risks of climate change in your area, understand how you and your family and neighbours could be at risk, and take steps to make your homes, communities and workplaces more climate-resilient.
 Don’t forget that strong community relationships can help support our mental health and increase social resilience to disasters and change.